Septic Tanks

 • Pipes making noises or gurgling when draining

-• High sludge levels
+• High sludge levels in the treatment tank

 • A lush green growth down slope of the effluent drains.